pranavchavda/diu/content/hotels/Kohinoor Diu/pricing (copy).md

 weight = 105
 background = "white"

-title = "Pricing"
-subtitle= "Call us today for the best price"
+title = "Exclusive Xmas-New Year Pricing" subtitle= "Call 9869779922 to book; Cheapest on Internet"
 #title_align = "left" # Default is center, can be left, right or center

 [header]